The Murakami Munetaka Impact - A New Era by the Reiwa Triple Crown

 The Triple Crown Lineage and Murakami's Place in History

 NPB's Triple Crown history dates back to Haruyasu Nakajima in 1938, with 12 total achievements by 7 players through Nobuhiko Matsunaka in 2004.
 In the Central League, Randy Bass was the last winner in 1986, making Murakami's achievement the first in 36 years.
 What sets Murakami apart among Triple Crown winners is his youth and extraordinary home run total.
 Sadaharu Oh won the Triple Crown twice but both times in his 30s.
 Hiromitsu Ochiai is celebrated for three Triple Crowns, yet his highest home run total was 52, falling short of Murakami's 56.
 Murakami also hit home runs in five consecutive games and produced 15 home runs in September alone during his historic 2022 campaign.
-This explosive power represents a distinctly modern slugging style unseen even in the eras of Oh and Ochiai.
+This explosive power represents a distinctly 2020s-era slugging style unseen even in the eras of Oh and Ochiai.

 Hitting Mechanics and Physical Evolution